 How to review customer service performance through peak season

-For most retailers, peak season has come and gone for another year.
-Before the plans begin for peak 2017, it’s important to sit down and carefully review your contact centre and customer service performance from Black Friday through until the end of January.
+For retailers, it is important to plan for season peak periods such as summer holidays, Christmas, and season sales periods such as Black Friday.
+With these peak periods, it’s important to sit down and carefully review your contact centre and customer service performance to include Black Friday through until the end of January.

 - First contact resolution:

 The percentage of contacts that are resolved the first time around.
 Solving a customer’s problem on the first contact does two things.
 Firstly, it gives the customer the best possible experience, and secondly, reduces cost and improves efficiency in the customer service department.

 Every abandoned call is a potential lost sale or unhappy customer.
 A high abandonment rate suggests calls are not being answered quickly enough, and hold times are too long.
 A by-product of a high abandonment is low first contact resolution, as customers will often turn to email and/or social media in order to get their queries resolved.

 The industry-standard service level is often quoted as 80/20.
 I.e Answer 80% of calls within 20 seconds.
 Although some customers will wait longer, many won’t, and will use alternative channels to get their issue resolved.